gpuweb/spirv-execution-env/execution-env.md

 For this reason out of bound accesses to resources must be prevented.

 Validating accesses are in bounds at shader module or pipeline creation time isn't possible because it is equivalent to the halting problem.
-Instead WebGPU implementation should make sure out of bounds accesses don't cause accesses outside of the ExecutionContext.
+Instead a WebGPU implementation should make sure out of bounds accesses don't cause accesses outside of the ExecutionContext.
-This will be typically done by instrumenting the generated code, and because of the performance sensitive nature of it, implementation will have a choice in the behavior of each out of bounds access.
+This will typically be done by instrumenting the generated code, and because of the performance sensitive nature of it, implementation will have a choice in the behavior of each out of bounds access.
-Similarly to OpenGL's `GL_KHR_robust_buffer` access extension out of bounds accesses produces most produce the following behaviors:
+Similarly to OpenGL's `GL_KHR_robust_buffer` extension, out of bounds accesses must produce one of the following behaviors:

 * Be discarded for writes
 * Access any location within the resource for reads and writes